Etne Municipality: General information

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the Etnefjorden (Eðni).
 The name is likely derived from the old name for the river "Etneelvi", Atn or Etn.
 The meaning of the old river name may come from etja which means "to drive forward" or "to goad" or it might come from eta which means "to eat".

 Coat of arms

 The coat of arms was granted on 16 December 1983.
 The official blazon is "Per pale dovetailed azure and argent" (Kløyvt av blått og kvitt med duestjertsnitt).
 This means the arms have are divided with a vertical line that is dovetailed.
 The field (background) to the left of the line has a tincture of blue.
 To the right of the line, the field has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design was chosen to represent the strong unity between the two former municipalities of Skånevik and Etne that were joined to form one municipality in 1965.
 The arms were designed by Magnus Hardeland and John Digernes.
 The municipal flag has the same design as the coat of arms.